The future of enterprise low-code platforms

 - Greater productivity.
-By empowering teams to create quality apps on their own, low-code technology cultivates greater creativity in an organization—and greater productivity.
+By empowering teams to create quality apps on their own, low-code technology cultivates greater creativity in an organisation—and greater productivity.
 Even developers use low-code tools to build line-of-business apps faster with less code, freeing up time to focus on innovation.

 Why low code is the future

 Enterprise low-code software is the technology of the future—and it’s already gaining traction today.
-This has been no more evident than in the case of the ongoing COVID-19 pandemic, which has forced many organizations to respond and adapt to large-scale shutdowns through modern technology.
+This has been no more evident than in the case of the ongoing COVID-19 pandemic, which has forced many organisations to respond and adapt to large-scale shutdowns through modern technology.
 The pandemic also spurred the advent of new apps and experiences that were previously nonexistent, such as COVID-19 test screeners, health questionnaires, and monitoring tools.
 Thanks to low-code technology, businesses gained the speed and flexibility necessary to react to unprecedented events as they were happening.

 Major industries across transportation, financial services, retail, and elsewhere are now using low-code software to create and maintain a wide range of apps and digital solutions.
 Consulting firms use low-code tools to create automated solutions for clients applying for emergency loans, while car manufacturers create apps to assist with vehicle quality control.
-And employees everywhere are continuing to use low-code tools to create in-house tracking and reporting tools, sale and inventory repositories, and anything else that might address ongoing business challenges in their organization.
+And employees everywhere are continuing to use low-code tools to create in-house tracking and reporting tools, sale and stock repositories, and anything else that might address ongoing business challenges in their organisation.

 - More business-driven automation.
 Business-driven hyper-automation is already one of the leading drivers of low-code adoption—and it’s only going to grow.
 By building custom apps designed to support their specific operational needs, business users will continue to drive the rise of low-code apps in 2023 and beyond.

 - Better support for remote or hybrid work.
 As offices, classrooms, and institutions remain less populated or shuttered, more and more people are entering the full-time remote workforce.
-Organizations that adopt low-code platforms will be giving hybrid and remote workers the tools and infrastructure they need to work independently and collaborate from home.
+Organisations that adopt low-code platforms will be giving hybrid and remote workers the tools and infrastructure they need to work independently and collaborate from home.

 - AI and machine learning capabilities.
 Low-code tools will give coders and non-coders, data scientists and business users alike the ability to incorporate AI capabilities into their apps through prebuilt, pretrained AI models—no machine learning expertise required.

 - More in-house app development.
 By lowering the barrier to entry, low-code tools make it easy to build custom apps in house.
-This means organizations will be less reliant on third-party developers or off-the-shelf products and services for their app development needs.
+This means organisations will be less reliant on third-party developers or off-the-shelf products and services for their app development needs.

 - Mainstream adoption.
 Low-code app development continues to fuel significant growth and digital transformation across all industries.
 By 2024, 80 percent of technology products and services will be built by those who are not technology professionals, according to a press release by Gartner.